cdesterke/gene2bcp/README.md

 # gene2bcp

-## gene2bcp software allow to annotated a human gene symbol list with their implication in metabolism
+## gene2bcp software allow to annotate a human gene symbol list with their implication in metabolism pathways

 ### metabolism pathway database was built with BioCycPathway annotations for human gene symbols
 >https://biocyc.org/